galcohensius/whatsapp-recommendations-extractor/readme.md

 ## Running the Web Interface

-To view the interactive web interface, you need to serve it through a local web server (required because the page loads data from `recommendations.json`).
+To view the interactive web interface, you need to run a local server (required because the page loads data from `recommendations.json`).

-### Option 1: Serve from web directory (Recommended)
+### Option 1: Run from web directory (Recommended)

 ```bash
 cd web